SebastianMaciel/react-minimalist-form/README.md

 🪶 Lightweight: No unnecessary overhead, just what you need for managing form state in React.

-✅ Field-level Validation: Pass custom validation rules that receive both the field value and the full form state.
+✅ Field-level Validation: Pass custom (sync or async) validation rules that receive both the field value and the full form state.

 ❌ Optional Validation: Define validation rules and control error state when needed.